SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-31-today-i-got-shot-a-fourth-time.md

 reservations, I like the adventure &amp; love story parts).

 This is the 4th vaccine this year for both your humble Weekend Editor &amp; Editrix (2 COVID-19 + 2 Shingrix).
-I'm forecasting a total of 6 jabs (additionally: COVID-19 booster + flu shot), which means 2021 will be a banner year for vaccinations, here at Chez Weekend.
+I'm forecasting a total of 6 jabs this year for us (additionally:
+COVID-19 booster + flu shot), which means 2021 will be a banner year for vaccinations, here at Chez Weekend.

 Looking forward to feeling a bit better tomorrow.
 Looking even more forward to _not getting shingles_ for the rest of my life.